Future of Search, SEO, Jagger & Google Analytics

 8) New and unresolved “canonical” issues?

-Some more interesting effects were reported by WG Moore (http://www.sitepronews.com/archives/2005/nov/9.html) who runs a number of test sites for SEO purposes.
+Some more interesting effects were reported by WG Moore, who runs several test sites for SEO purposes.
 By monitoring the links to his test sites as reported by Google, he established that:

 In short, Jagger undid the hard work of thousands – if not millions – of people!
 As a result, hard-won high rankings and revenues plummeted.

-Interestingly, article PR (article submission) came through Jagger seemingly unscathed.
-My SEO copywriting website http://www.divinewrite.com , for example, went from no.4 to no.1 worldwide for “copywriter”, and I’ve employed article PR almost exclusively.
-Whether it was promoted or the sites around it were demoted, one thing is clear: article PR is one of the best ways to obtain a high ranking.
+Interestingly, the article PR (article submission) came through Jagger seemingly unscathed.
+One thing is clear: article PR is one of the best ways to obtain a high ranking.

 Google Analytics

-The second monumental event to occur recently was Google Analytics – http://www.google.com/analytics/index.html .
-Google Analytics is a free web-stats solution which not only reports all the regular site stats, but also integrates directly with Google AdWords giving webmasters and insight into the ROI of their pay-per-click ads.
+The second monumental event that occurred recently was the launch of Google Analytics – https://marketingplatform.google.com/about/analytics/.
+Google Analytics is a free web statistics solution that not only reports regular site statistics but also integrates directly with Google AdWords, giving web admins insight into the ROI of their pay-per-click ads.
 According to Google, ” Google Analytics tells you everything you want to know about how your visitors found you and how they interact with your site.”

-1) Google is ‘giving’ every webmaster in the world free access to quality web-stats.
+1) Google is giving every web admin worldwide free access to quality web statistics.

 2) Millions of webmasters will accept this ‘gift’, if only because it integrates directly with their Google AdWords campaigns.